-Jack Ross, age 90, died at his home in Wellesley, with his loving children Wendyl Ross and David Ross at his side.
+Jack Ross, age 90, died at his home in Wellesley, with his loving children, Wendyl and David, at his side.

-Jack was born in the People's Republic of Cambridge, the youngest of four children of Somerville alderman David Y. Ross and Amy (Irving) Ross.
-He was a WWII era veteran of the U.S. Navy and spent most of his working life as an active Graphic Communications Conference union member in the lithography trade.
+Jack was born in the "People's Republic of Cambridge," the youngest of four children of Somerville Alderman David Y. Ross and Amy (Irving) Ross.
+He was a WWII-era veteran of the U.S. Navy and spent most of his working life as an active member of the

+Graphic Communications Conference union member in the lithography trade.
 He married Ruth Georgette Perry in 1951 and together they raised their family in South Weymouth, MA.
 In addition to his two children, he leaves four grandchildren and four great-grandchildren.
 He was the last family member of his generation.

-Jack's passions included current events - civil rights, politics, the Patriots and Red Sox, conversation, humor, gardening, and constant self-improvement: physically, mentally, and spiritually.
+Jack's passions included current events, civil rights, politics, the Patriots and Red Sox, conversation, humor, gardening, and constant self-improvement-physical, mental, and spiritual.
 In retirement he finally found time to go to college.
-At Mass Bay he delighted in the challenges of "keeping up" with his young classmates and was honored to see several of his humorous short stories and poems published in the College paper and magazine.
+At Mass Bay he delighted in the challenges of "keeping up" with his young classmates and was honored to see several of his humorous short stories and poems published in the college paper and magazine.

-A "Friend of Bill's" for forty-nine years, Jack was a dependable presence in his local meetings and reached out with compassion and humor to guide countless others along the path to sobriety.
+A "Friend of Bill's" for 49 years, Jack was a dependable presence in his local meetings and reached out with compassion and humor to guide countless others along the path to sobriety.
 Jack's humility did not lead him to speak of his many acts of generosity and service.

 He sought his Higher Power in the company of Friends and made his spiritual home at Wellesley Friends Meeting.
-He particularly enjoyed the AA meetings at New England Yearly Meeting sessions.
+He particularly enjoyed the AA meetings at New England Yearly Meeting Sessions.

-For thirty-two years Jack lived with his daughter, Wendyl, in the Wellesley Friends meetinghouse.
+For 32 years Jack lived with his daughter, Wendyl, in the Wellesley Friends meetinghouse.
 Together, their care of the building, the grounds, and of the meeting community was a valuable and much appreciated ministry.

-Jack is deeply missed by us all; we wish him "Fair Winds and Following Seas".
+Jack is deeply missed by us all; we wish him "fair winds and following seas."